Multi-passes, discount cards and other ways to save on skiing

 Deal: unlimited access to Whistler Blackcomb and seven total days at RCR resorts.
 After the 7 days, you still receive 50% off additional lift tickets.

-Deal: two days of skiing at Canadian resorts including Lake Louise, Sunshine, Sun Peaks, Revelstoke and Panorama.
+Deal: two days of skiing at Canadian resorts including Marmot Basin (new for 2022-23!), Lake Louise, Sunshine, Sun Peaks, Revelstoke and Panorama.
 After you’ve enjoyed those days, the rest of the season is 50% off your lift ticket.

 Resort Discount Cards